-Material: Board and marker pens
+MATERIAL: Board and marker pens

-- 1. Start session by asking the participants to recall who in their areas have been affected with burn related injuries, major or minor in their families in the last six months.
+- 1. Start session by asking the participants to recall who in their villages have been affected with burn related injuries, major or minor in their families or villages in the last six months.
 Give them some time to think and share.
 Write at least 10-15 examples on the board.
 The examples will help in establishing that mostly it's the women and children who are the burn victims. - 2.
 Now ask them to enumerate the common causes of burns and write the responses on a board - 3.
-Elaborate using the text given on page 61 of the Induction Module. - 4.
-Discuss about various types of burns and discuss each type as per the text given in Induction Module. - 5.
-Ask one of the participants to read aloud the section on: Informing individuals about burn care, given in page 62 of the Induction Module while you explain each bullet in detail. - 6.
+Elaborate using the text given on page 57 of the Induction Module. - 4.
+Explain various types of burns and discuss each type as per the text given in Induction Module. - 5.
+Ask one of the participants to read aloud the section on: Informing individuals about burn care, given in page 57 of the Induction Module while you explain each bullet in detail. - 6.
 Ask the participants to share what are the safety measures that should be adopted to prevent burns.
 Write their responses on the board. - 7.
+Now display the chart on safety measures which you have prepared.
 Ask the participants to compare both so as to ensure that all of safety measures have been covered. - 8.
 End the session by summarizing the important points.